guiram0s/CTF-Write-ups/tryhackme/Corridor.md

 I extracted one example hash from the URL:
 `c4ca4238a0b923820dcc509a6f75849b`

-I suspected it was the hash of a number, so I used `hashcat` to attempt to crack it:
+I used `hashcat` to attempt to crack it:

 ```bash
 hashcat -m 0 -a 0 c4ca4238a0b923820dcc509a6f75849b /usr/share/wordlists/rockyou.txt --force